 The natural environment of our canals and rivers makes them very special places to visit.
 Our environment team works tirelessly to make sure they stay that way.
-Spaces where everyone can go to relax, slow down and get closer to nature.

 Our waterways provide an incredibly important natural corridor.
 Bringing the countryside into the heart of our busiest cities and linking fragmented wildlife communities together, our canals, rivers and reservoirs are some of the most bio-diverse spaces in the country.
 30% of them have been officially recognised for their special environmental value.